AlexaGTorres/HTML-CSS_Project/README.md

 Name: CatPedia\
 Class: Advanced Java Topics\
 Date Started: September 1, 2022\
 Description: A website dedicated to cats.
-Many different kinds of cats with a special little cat you can learn about.\
+Many different kinds of cats with a special little cat you can learn about for Hispanic Heritage month.\
 \
 Assignment Requirements Below:\
 -Hyperlinks to all other pages.\